antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

 At first, it seems much more logical to go with option (1).
 Unfortunately, updating existing platforms means shipping a new version of that platform.
-This doesn't help our adoption problem as those new platforms aren't necessarily available to target in all circumstances, which is particularly true for .NET Framework.
+This doesn't help our adoption problem as those new versions may not be viable for you to target, which is particularly true for .NET Framework.
 Thus, we're going with option (1) where we can and fall back to option (2) where we cannot:

 * **.NET Framework**.
 At the time we ship .NET Standard 2.0 we expect .NET Framework 4.6.1 to have enough adoption to make this a viable prerequisite for